 Who can become a guardian of an incapacitated person?

-In Massachusetts, guardians must be appointed by the Probate and Family Court.
+In Massachusetts, guardians have to be appointed by the Probate and Family Court.
 You don't become a guardian automatically just because you're the parent of an incapacitated adult.
 A temporary guardian may be appointed if it’s likely that there will be immediate, considerable harm to the health, safety, or well being of the person.

-- Is currently being investigated
+- You’re currently being investigated.